-These are made from a clay-based sub-soil with straw.
-The cob blocks are about the same size as a concrete block, the cob bricks are a little smaller than a modern brick.
-They are used for repairing holes and damage to cob walls as they are already dried and hence will not shrink in use.
-They are bedded in place with a 4/1 lime mortar or sieved sub-soil.
+Cob blocks are made from a clay-based sub-soil with straw and are about the same size as a concrete block..
+They are used for repairing holes and damage to cob walls or rebuilding new areas.
+They are already dried and hence will not shrink in use.

 Q. What is render?

-A coating of lime (or cement) mortar, usually referring to the outside of a structure.
+A coating of lime (or cement), usually referring to the outside of a structure.

 Q. What is plaster?

-A coating of lime (or cement or gypsum) mortar, usually referring to the inside of a structure.
+A coating of lime (or cement or gypsum), usually referring to the inside of a structure.